 In the event of occupational accidents and accidents during the commute to work, our team provides first aid and, if necessary, refers the injured party to an external emergency physician.

-Medical consultations are available every day from 7 a.m. to 4 p.m.
+Immediate medical care is available daily from 7 a.m. to 4 p.m.

 Frankfurt Airport is classified as a “sanitary airport” in compliance with regulations of the WHO (World Health Organization) and the IHR (International Health Regulations).
 Fraport’s Medical Services thus play a key role in maintaining public health, including the national and international protection against infectious diseases.
 For this purpose, they work closely with the Health Department of the City of Frankfurt.